-Laterally stable aircraft are designed to resist the rolling motion.
+Laterally stable aircraft resist the rolling motion by design.
 When a gust of wind causes one wing to become lower or higher than the other wing, a laterally stable airplane will right the aircraft with little input from the pilot.
 Laterally stable features involve wing designs and characteristics such as: dihedral, sweepback, keel effect, and weight distribution of fuel in the wings.

-Directional stability is a design feature allowing an aircraft to resist a sideways motion when disturbed by a gust of wind, called yaw.
+Directional stability allows an aircraft to resist a sideways motion when disturbed by a gust of wind, called yaw.
 The area of the vertical stabilizer reacts as a weather vane or arrow’s fletching pointing the aircraft’s nose into the relative wind.
-To discover more about stabilities and design features watch Epic’s video on stabilities.
+To discover more about stabilities and design features, watch Epic’s video on stabilities.

 Finding the best engineering solution for a given design requires a delicate balance between many factors such as weight, strength, cost, performance, and safety.
 The strongest design might be too expensive.
 The safest design might be too heavy.
 An engineer’s final design is a compromise between all considered objectives.

 And whatever happened to that cute little Grumman AAIA airplane?
-After 25 years, it continues to be loved with each flight!
+After 25 years, I continue to love it with each flight!